shankhanil007/Covid-InfoHelp/readme.md

-## Covid-info
+# Covid-Info/Help

-Covid-info/help is a website that serves two main purposes.
+Covid-Info/Help is a website that serves two main purposes.
 Firstly it's an information site on Covid-19.
-It displays real time statistics of the world(country-wise) and India(state-wise and district-wise) regarding Covid-19 condition.
+It displays real time statistics of the world(country-wise) and India(state-wise and district-wise) regarding Covid-19 situation.
 Users can also get information about Covid-19 testing centers, helpline-nos, NGO's, Hospitals, etc. available in various cities of India.
 The website also has a unique news feature that renders 10 latest news related to Covid-19 of the place entered by the user.
+A mini Covid-19 risk checker facility is also provided.

-Secondly, through this website small business shops can take their accept orders online.
+Secondly, through Covid-help website small business shops can accept orders online.
 This facility serves two purposes :
    1. Buyers : Since customers are unable to move out of their houses during lockdown, they can place an e-order through the website without having to visit the store physically.